Script editor

 If a text cell with a first-level heading has, for example, 10 code cells below it, this forms one section that will be hidden.
 When the 11th cell appears - a new paragraph with a first-level heading or the same level as the first text cell - a new section starts.

-The headings of text cells from the first to the sixth level form a Contents :
+The first through sixth level text cell headings form Contents :

 In the content you can: